kperdebekoff/rsschool-cv/cv.md

 ### University

-- **2020 | National University Science and Technology «MISIS», Moscow**
+- **2020: National University Science and Technology «MISIS», Moscow**

   - _Master of Science_ in Technological Machines
-  - _Education profile: Digital production of technologies and materials_

-- **2016 | National University Science and Technology «MISIS», Moscow**
+- **2016: National University Science and Technology «MISIS», Moscow**
   - _Bachelor of Science_ in Technological Machines

 ### Courses